jasonxshetty/Intern-Assignment-TriTech/README.md

 Currently working on this program (Java) which models a registration system for students.
+Start (3/11)
+Created file and StudentRegistration (main) class, and main method.
+(3/14)
-So far, I have created the respective classes (Course, Professor, Student), created the attribute variables, and created the parameterized constructors.
+Created the respective classes (Course, Professor, Student), created the attribute variables, and created the parameterized constructors.
+(3/15)